I fell in love with Florence at the age of 10 and have travelled widely since, but somehow I always return to this most magical of cities.

 Prosecco is a sparkling wine from the Veneto.
 It originated in Conegliano, and may be dry - secco or moderately sweet - amabile.
 It also comes semi-sparkling – frizzante – and fully sparkling – spumante.

-Combining it with fresh white peach juice makes the famous Bellini; with orange – mimosa; red grape juice – Tizano; with campari – Prosecco sprtiz.
+Combining it with fresh white peach juice makes the famous Bellini; with orange – mimosa; red grape juice – Tiziano; with Campari – Prosecco spritz.

 What to Drink in Venice?

 White wines come from around Soave.
-Red wines are grown mainly between Lake Garde and Verona, predominantly form the corvine grape, but also from cabernet sauvignon and merlot varietals.
+Red wines are grown mainly between Lake Garde and Verona, predominantly from the corvine grape, but also from cabernet sauvignon and merlot varietals.

-Prosecco is often drunk as an aperitif, while Grappa is drunk as a digestive after the meal—alone with a strong espresso.
+Prosecco is often drunk as an aperitif, while Grappa is drunk as a digestive after the meal—along with a strong espresso.